-4.2.4.1.1.
+4.2.4.0.1.
 Discussion

-Each of the five pole owners shall be able to identify each of its poles by class, height, species, material, circumference, and latest pole loading information.
+Each of the five pole owners shall be able to identify each of its poles by class, height, species, material, circumference, and latest pole loading information, and circuit voltage.
 This information shall be accessible via their data portals.